ethpandaops/ethereum-package/README.md

   # A list of optional extra env_vars the el container should spin up with
   el_extra_env_vars: {}

+  # Persistent storage size for the EL client container (in MB)
+  # Defaults to 0, which means that the default size for the client will be used
+  # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
+  el_client_volume_size: 0

   # A list of optional extra labels the el container should spin up with
   # Example; el_extra_labels: {"ethereum-package.partition": "1"}
   el_extra_labels: {}